Worried that your child is using bad language? Here are some ideas to get her to turn over a new leaf

 When Amrita mouthed angry words without understanding the meaning as a toddler, she sounded cute.
 But now she is 9 and continues to use foul language when she gets angry.
 Her parents are especially concerned as her younger brother is beginning to imitate her.

 As parents, many of us face such scenarios.
-Though most of us may use foul language on occasion, we do tend to worry when our children engage in such behaviour.
+Though most of us may use foul language on occasion, we do tend to worry when our children engage in such behavior.

 To understand why your child is using foul language, you must first consider his age.
 If a young child uses expletives, he might just be repeating what he has heard around him.
 A child's exposure to foul words could be from: